Lilyedos/Lilyedos/README.md

 ### Hi there 👋

-This is Edorhe Efeiwokan Lilian
+## This is Edorhe Efeiwokan Lilian
-**Lilyedos/Lilyedos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### I am an Aspiring Data and Business Intelligience Analyst

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on several projects to challenge myself in growing in Data Analystics
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics and Business intelligence
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on companies, Organisations, Individuals to Solve business Problem in Real Estate
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with intenship on Data Analyst so i can enhance my Data Analytics skills
-- 💬 Ask me about ...
+- 💬 Ask me about Data Cleaning, Data Transformation, Generating Insight and Dashboard Presentation, However Power BI is my Favourite Analytics Tool
-- 📫 How to reach me: ...
+- 📫 How to reach me https://www.linkedin.com/in/edorhe-lilian-4babb4108/
-- 😄 Pronouns: ...
+- 😄 Pronouns she
-- ⚡ Fun fact: ...
+- ⚡ Fun fact I like to Challenge Myself in acquiring new Skills.
 -->